 Listed in: Geology, as GEOL-331

-Requisite: GEOL 121 or permission of the instructor.
+Requisite: GEOL 121 or CHEM 151 or PHYS 116 or permission of the instructor.
 Spring semester.
-Professor Medina.
+Visiting Professor Kanamaru.